 Broadly speaking, different PAKEs satisfy their goals in a number of common ways.
-This lead to various design choices - how the password is stored (balanced versus augmented), how public keys are transmitted (encrypted or not), and the number of parties (two party versus multiparty).
+This leads to various design choices - how public keys are transmitted (encrypted or not), whether both parties possess the same representation of the password (balanced versus augmented), and the number of parties (two party versus multiparty).